fjossinet/RNArtistCore/README.md

 The parameters available are:
 * **file**: the absolute path and the name of the SVG output file
-* **width**: the width of the view containing the drawing
-* **height**: the height of the view containing the drawing
 * **ss**: a secondary structure element (see above)
 * **theme**: see below

-The drawing will be automatically zoomed to fit the view.
+The size of the picture will fit the size of the drawing (with a minimum size of 1024x768 to see the residue letters).

 This algorithm can be configured with an element named **```theme```**.